-During the first year of World War 1 (1914), a truce was held between Germany and Great Britain.
-They decorated their shelters, exchanged gifts across no man’s land, and played a game of football.
+- During the first year of World War 1 (1914), a truce was held between Germany and Great Britain.
+They decorated their shelters, exchanged gifts across no man’s land, and played a game of soccer.

-Since 1960, a large part of Sweden’s population watches Donald Duck cartoons every Christmas Eve.
+- Since 1960, a large part of Sweden’s population watches Donald Duck cartoons every Christmas Eve, a personal favorite tradition.

 Ho, ho, ho.